catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 .. note::

-  Flavour names are identical across all regions, but the flavour IDs will vary.
+  Flavor names are identical across all regions, but the flavor IDs will vary.

 Operating System Images